LOUD-Mining/LOUD-Bot/README.md

-####Please note this page is currently under construction please keep checking back as this readme will be finished soon!
+#### Please note this page is currently under construction please keep checking back as this readme will be finished soon!

 #### LOUD-Bot
 Development of the LOUD Mining Discord Bot

-###Install instructions:
+### Install instructions:

-###Requirements:
+### Requirements:

-  *NodeJS 14.7.0 or later --- Seriously, this app was built using this version, it may or may not work "out of the box" on earlier versions.
+  * NodeJS 14.7.0 or later --- Seriously, this app was built using this version, it may or may not work "out of the box" on earlier versions.
+    * use [NVM](https://github.com/nvm-sh/nvm/) to install NodeJS the easy way!

-  *MySQL 8.0.21 or later  --- Only necessary if storing any kind of data long term.
+  * MySQL 8.0.21 or later  --- Only necessary if storing any kind of data long term.